vberkaltun/mbedCore/readme.md

 ### Configs (Mbed-CLI)

-You can check out the mbed configurations of your applications with the given commands.
-Before to running each of them, open a command prompt and redirect your command promt to the your application path with the **`cd YOUR_FULL_APPLICATION_PATH`** command.
+You can check out the MbedOS configurations of your application with the given commands.
+Before running each of them, open a command prompt and redirect your command prompt to your application path with the **`cd YOUR_FULL_APPLICATION_PATH`** command.
 Then, run each of them one-by-one:

 | Command        | Description |
 | :------------- | :-----------|